GILT-Forum/Globalization-Strategy-Playbook/playbook.md

 This playbook promises to empower Globalization leaders to build a coherent strategic response by offering an overview of the following:

 * **Vision:** What does the future you are trying to create look like?
 How do you define your goals for whatever you aim at working towards in the future?
 For example, what is your vision for international customer experience if your goal is to provide out-of-the-box globalization capabilities in each product?
 How do you ensure that non-English speaking audiences will have similar or better user experience as English-speaking users?
 * **Strategic direction:** By strategic direction, we are referring to strategic pillars, annual objectives, goals, and roadmap.
 The strategic pillars are the most essential battlefields that a Globalization leader needs to govern for the company’s long-term success.

-    The strategic pillars for the Globalization team are: people (internal and external), processes (localization specific and corporate lifecycle), infrastructures (TMS, that is Translation Management Systems, globalization libraries, MT, that is machine translation, etc.), and reporting tools (dashboards, newsletters, etc.).
+    The strategic pillars for the Globalization team are: people (internal and external), processes (localization-specific and corporate lifecycle), infrastructures (TMS, that is Translation Management Systems, globalization libraries, MT, that is machine translation, etc.), and reporting tools (dashboards, newsletters, etc.).
 The rest of the elements are annual objectives and goals, which represent the desired outcome.

     And lastly the roadmap, which is the tactical and operational plan that spells out the details on how to achieve the goals, and the metrics to measure success of those tactical actions.

-* **Guide for conversations:** What are the topics, the metrics, and the rationales that a Globalization leader should address stakeholders and the C-suite to align the globalization function with business goals; socialize localization data showing impact on revenue and customer loyalty as well as localization success metrics among company leaders; and define who will affect the work directly or indirectly.
+* **Guide for conversations:** What are the topics, the metrics, and the rationales that a Globalization leader should address with stakeholders and the C-suite to align the globalization function with business goals; socialize localization data showing impact on revenue and customer loyalty as well as localization success metrics among company leaders; and define who will affect the work directly or indirectly.
 * **Tips and best practices:** What are the procedures and processes that better represent the most effective course of action in localization (spanning from vendor recruiting to tooling evaluation, etc.).
 This process usually starts with defining your present status, your projects and how they help achieve the future state following your vision.
 It then continues with collecting data, building a business case, and realigning your resources and projects to follow the strategy.
 Finally, it concludes with evaluating the gap between now and the future state and what actions will help you get there and when.

 The content of this playbook spans from tactical tips to more creative insights.
 However, the recurring theme of this work is to guide Globalization leaders through a strategic thinking process, where the strategy is the approach one takes to achieve a goal, and a goal is the primary, measurable outcome of a strategy.

 Whereas objectives might be different across the readership (because they are tied to specific businesses), strategy and the strategic thinking exercise encouraged in this playbook should resonate with each reader.
-Whether you are a Globalization leader of a small company or of a seasoned corporation, the strategic framework to navigate in order to pursue a specific objective is the same.
+Whether you are a Globalization leader of a small company or of a seasoned corporation, the strategic framework to navigate to pursue a specific objective is the same.

 ### Strategic Thinking and Planning Steps